ClearTax/pivotal-lint/README.md

     4. Pivotal story type (*feature*, *chore*, *bug*).
 4. Can add comments to a PR to encourage better PR practices in terms of:
     1. A good PR title (compared to the story title)
-    2. Discourages PRs which are too large (SLOC & files changed)
+    2. Discourages PRs which are too large (SLOC)

 ## Usage